15 May The Midnight Coaching Email

 - Self-regulation – Practice this muscle and you won’t need to send that late night email to relax.

-- Social skill – Understand that the late night email isn’t the right social lever to use on Jim and you’ll be more likely to leave it in the toolbox for when it is appropriate.
+- Social skill – Understand that the late night email isn’t the right social lever to use on Bob and you’ll be more likely to leave it in the toolbox for when it is appropriate.

-- Empathy – If you can put yourself in Jim’s position and understand how it feels to be on the receiving end of that charming note, you’ll be much more likely to understand the blowback it can cause.
+- Empathy – If you can put yourself in Bob’s position and understand how it feels to be on the receiving end of that charming note, you’ll be much more likely to understand the blowback it can cause.

 I write this to encourage you (and me!) to keep growing your Emotional Intelligence (your EQ).
 The correlation between EQ and success is much stronger than the correlation between IQ and success, and–now the good news– EQ can be grown through diligence and practice!